Fox-ML-infrastructure/Fox-v1-infra/ALPACA_trading/config/README.md

 ## Security

-**Important:** Never commit actual API keys or secrets to version control.
+Never commit actual API keys or secrets to version control.
 - Use `paper-trading.env` template
 - Add `.env` to `.gitignore`
 - Use environment variables for sensitive data